bryanolson/AWS-ECS-Airflow/README.md

 # Deploying Apache Airflow on AWS

-This tutorial is built off of the work of Axel Furlan and his [setup guide](https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631), but will expand upon on setup details that were pain points for my own project.
+This repository is inspired by the work of Axel Furlan and his [setup guide](https://towardsdatascience.com/how-to-deploy-apache-airflow-with-celery-on-aws-ce2518dbf631).

 ## Step 1) Prepare Docker Image